 The idea of globalism is similar to (and sometimes attached to) socialism but comes with a darker context and a scarier selling point.
-This article aims to simplify a few points, so it is easier to understand.
+This article aims to simplify a few points so it is easier to understand.
 There will be parts that could be expanded upon, but I have chosen not to do this for the sake of simplicity.
 Instead, I will give you a basic overview, and if you are interested, you can research further on your own.
 However, be prepared for a twist.

 Essentially, there are two main camps regarding globalism; pro-globalists and anti-globalists.
 The anti-globalists are all about popular sovereignty.
 By definition, popular sovereignty is the sovereignty of the people’s rule.
-It is the principle that the authority of a state and its government is created and sustained by the consent of its people, through their elected representatives, who are the source of all political power.
+It is the principle that the authority of a state and its government is created and sustained by the consent of its people through their elected representatives, who are the source of all political power.
 This is basically what the United States was intended to be.
 I.E., Constitutionalism.
 However, due to contortions of the meaning of the Constitution and of things relating to capitalism (like crony capitalism), the masses have become confused about the end goal, angry about some of the results, and have since turned to the promises of globalism.

 Globalism is a national geopolitical policy in which the entire world is regarded as the appropriate sphere for a state’s influence.
 It is the development of social, cultural, technological, or economic networks that transcend national boundaries.
 It is not a new idea.
 In fact, in some ways, Thomas Paine championed such ideas before our nation’s founding.
 Globalism is sometimes referred to as globalization and is what those on the left are pushing for as they use words like Democratic Socialism as a selling point.
-True, some do not realize what they are advocating but the globalist utopia is global all the same and the outcome will be much worse than anyone can imagine.
+True, some do not realize what they are advocating, but the globalist utopia is global all the same, and the outcome will be much worse than anyone can imagine.

 Sure, some might try to argue this point, so let me familiarize you with a gentleman named Robert Wolfe.
-Robert Wolfe was a professional historian with 40 years’ experience teaching history on the college level.
+Robert Wolfe was a professional historian with 40 years of experience teaching history at the college level.
 Writing for the New English Review, he said, “What is needed today is a socialist form of globalization, a system of planning and production that transcends the boundaries of the individual nation-states.
-The goal of socialist globalization should be the treatment of the entire world as a single economic unit within which the provision of necessary goods and services would be maximized, and the damage to the environment minimized.
+The goal of socialist globalization should be the treatment of the entire world as a single economic unit within which the provision of necessary goods and services would be maximized and the damage to the environment minimized.
 The goal is clear: the question is how to get there.
 The answer is that socialist globalization must be founded on the principle of global democracy.”
 Sound familiar?
-He would go on to say that “Socialist globalization is what socialists today ought to be advocating (Wolfe, 2014).”
+He would go on to say that “Socialist globalization is what socialists today ought to be advocating (Wolfe, 2014).“

 Wolfe alluded to the problem.
 We need to understand that globalization is the process of integration among the people, companies, and governments of different nations, a process driven by international trade and investment and aided by information technology.
-This does not sound too bad until you figure out that this entire endeavor is controlled by a consolidated power structure, and this same structure is pushing things like Agenda 21/2030 and false science in the attempt to get people motivated to follow blindly.
+This does not sound too bad until you figure out that this entire endeavor is controlled by a consolidated power structure, and this same structure is pushing things like Agenda 21/2030 and false science in an attempt to get people motivated to follow blindly.

 This may seem harmless in and of itself, but one has to ask – “Exactly who would be in charge of such a large endeavor, and could we trust them?” – Some might call it authoritarian in nature, perhaps even dictatorial.
 Would you have your Bill of Rights?
-Seeing how my Bill of Rights is holding up so far with the initial push towards globalization, I am guessing probably not.
+Seeing how my Bill of Rights is holding up so far with the initial push toward globalization, I am guessing probably not.
 As a matter of fact, can anyone point to an increase in personal liberties or true economic growth under their direction thus far?
 Of course not.
 We see reductions across the board.

 You can draw your own conclusion on that.
 Simply use history as a guide.
 Perhaps reference some of what the Founders had to say about government.
 Understand that this is not an isolated movement.
 IMF Managing Director Christine Lagarde recently said that “countries need to extend the benefits of openness and integration, while alleviating the side effects” and said that “We need to make globalization work for all (Mayeda & Lam, 2016).“